Skip to main content Skip to secondary navigation

 The Ways program does not have a process whereby students can petition a course to be reviewed for Ways certification.
 It is not mandatory to have all courses certified for Ways, so it is an “opt-in” program.
 Instructors and departments decide whether they want to submit a course for Ways and they sometimes choose not to certify a course for Ways for various reasons.

 If you took the course in a prior year when the course was not Ways-certified, then you cannot earn Ways credit.
-The effective date for any Ways certification is fall of the current academic year, so courses taken in a previous year cannot retroactively count for Ways.
+The effective date for any Ways certification is fall quarter of the current academic year, so courses taken in a previous year cannot retroactively count for Ways.

 Ways courses must be taken for a letter grade except when a letter grade option is not offered and only Satisfactory/No Credit is offered.
 Courses offered as “Letter Grade or Credit/No Credit” must be taken for a letter grade to earn Ways credit.
 If a course is only offered as Satisfactory/No Credit (S/NC), then you can earn Ways credit for the course.
 Prior to autumn 2022, only CE courses could fulfill a Way on an exception basis.